pifroggi/vs_degrade/README.md

 Can be a single value or randomized each frame by providing a range: `quality=[30, 80]`

 __*`fields`* (optional)__
 Will separate the clip into fields, degrade each field seperately, then put them back together.
-This creates combing/interlacing artifacts and more mosquito noise.
+This creates interlacing artifacts like combing and more mosquito noise.

 __*`planes`* (optional)__
 Which planes to degrade.
 Any unmentioned planes will simply be copied.
-If nothing is set, all planes will be color fixed.
+If nothing is set, all planes will be degraded.

 __*`path`* (optional)__
 Path to libturbo-jpeg in case it is not auto-detected.